01.22.26

 SIM cards are assigned a unique identification number that store information about your phone plan (type of plan, available data, voice minutes, and text messages.)
 Carriers then use this information to verify your account status and charge you accordingly on your monthly bill.

 Whenever you send a text message or make a call – on traditional carriers – the device sends a signal to the network to request access.
 The SIM card is used to verify that you're allowed to send a text or make a call within that network, and if rejected, the call/text will fail.
 For data access, the same process follows – if your SIM card is authorized, what you're trying to access will load, if not, you'll get a "no internet connection" error.
+Simply put, they're key to how a phone plan works.

 Simply put, when a SIM card is inserted into an eligible device, it allows that device to authenticate with a mobile network (eg. AT&T, TMobile, Verizon, etc.) This simply gives you the ability to connect to a cellular network, but how much you can do on that network still depends solely on your service plan.